nfes-org/nfes-org.github.io/_posts/2024-05-10-student-travel-grant.md

 cover: /assets/events/save-new-dates-geosteering-2024.jpeg
 cover_size: lg
 pageview: true
-excerpt: "We are thrilled to announce that the NFES is offering a travel grant to support students from Norway"
+excerpt: "We are thrilled to announce that the NFES started offering a travel grant to support students from Norway"
 ---

 We are thrilled to announce that the **NFES is offering a travel grant to support students from Norway** in presenting their research in Formation Evaluation and related fields.
 This grant aims to foster academic exchange and development among students, facilitating their participation in NFES's technical seminars and workshops as well as global SPWLA events.